quicwg/multipath/draft-ietf-quic-multipath.md

 All frames defined in this document MUST only be sent in 1-RTT packets.

-If an endpoint receives a multipath-specific frame in a different packet type, it MUST close the connection with an error of type FRAME_ENCODING_ERROR.
+If an endpoint receives a multipath-specific frame in a different packet type, it MUST close the connection with an error of type PROTOCOL_VIOLATION.

 Receipt of multipath-specific frames that use a Path ID that is greater than the announced Maximum Paths value